SystemOut1324/DS_5/README.md

 ```sh
 pip install scrapy
 ```
 Download repo and navigate to it with the terminal.
-From the terminal you can run any spider from wikiSpider.py file.
+From the terminal you can run any spider written in wikiSpider.py.
 The default spider is "wiki"

 To run wiki-spider with outputcsv write:
 ```sh